ZackBleus/ByondHook/README.md

 # ByondHook
-A library for BYOND that hooks certain D3D9 drawing functions in order to display arbitrary graphics.
+A C++ library for BYOND that hooks certain D3D9 drawing functions in order to display arbitrary graphics.

 Currently really basic.